 As mentioned in the intro to my Paris winter packing list, make sure you prioritize comfort over style.
-I made sure everything listed in my Paris Winter packing list does that trick, but remember to keep that in mind when actually packing!
+I made sure everything listed in my Paris winter packing list does that trick, but remember to keep that in mind when actually packing!
 This packing list works just as well for visiting Paris in November, December, January, and February.
 If you’re visiting during the summer months, check out my Paris summer packing guide instead.

 Moreover, if you forget something, don’t worry too much about it!
-Aside from the incredible thrift-shopping scene I mentioned, Paris is a major shopping destination and you’ll be able to find anything you need while here.
+Aside from its incredible thrift-shopping scene, Paris is a major shopping destination and you’ll be able to find anything you need while here.

-Hope you found my packing guide useful! 🙂
+Hope you found my Paris winter packing guide useful! 🙂

 Disclaimer: My Paris winter packing list includes affiliate links.
 If you make a purchase through my links, I might earn a commission at no extra cost to you.